ardataskoparan123/DSA210---Project/README.md

 # Effect of Tobacco Usage in Cancer Patients in the Expression of Cancer Related Genes

 ## Idea of Project
 In this project, my aim is to analyze the relationship between tobacco usage and lung cancer by integrating clinical data and genomic data from lung cancer patients.
-The goal is to explore how smoking habits correlate with mutations in key cancer related genes (KRAS, ALK, EGFR) and whether gene expression levels are influenced by tobacco use.
+The goal is to explore how smoking habits correlate with mutations in key cancer related gene KRAS and whether gene expression levels are influenced by tobacco use.

 ---